Aayzie/SupaWTDSniper/README.md

 When a player joins a room, this script will automatically make you join that room.

 If that someone is Forsen (or whoever your target streamer is), you stay in that room.
 Otherwise, you disconnect and wait for another player to join a room.

+**IMPORTANT**: Make sure to stay in the WTD tab.
+Switching to another tab will make you disconnect from the server.
+If you wanna watch forsen's stream while using this script, do it in another window.